learn-co-students/module-2-code-challenge-round-1-nyc01-seng-ft-04-mod-2-code-challenge---pizza-restaurants-1590156306/README.md

 Add validations to the RestaurantPizza model so that each RestaurantPizza must have:

 - A price between 1 and 30
-- Add handling for this error to the RestaurantPizza create action
-- The validation error should be shown on the RestaurantPizza creation form when a user attempts to save a RestaurantPizza with an invalid price
+X Add handling for this error to the RestaurantPizza create action X The validation error should be shown on the RestaurantPizza creation form when a user attempts to save a RestaurantPizza with an invalid price

 ### 7. Advanced: Additional RestaurantPizza Validation